LauraRuis/VAST2017/README.md

 - timestamp
 - car ID (unique per vehicle)
 - car type
-- sensor that measured the data
+- gate name (sensor that measured the data)

 Possible features to solve the problem to get from this data are:
 - Time spent by cars in the preserve (per ID, per car type)